 I’m a Research Associate at the Sharma Lab in the University of Wisconsin-Madison.

-Fascinated by the evolving biodiversity and its maintenance on our planet, I study arachnid evolution as a model using morphology, advanced genomic and transcriptomic technologies.
+Fascinated by the biodiversity and its maintenance, I explore asymmetry in arthropod evolution using interdisciplinary approaches including genomic interrogations, machine learning, laboratory-based functional experiments, simulation modeling, natural history collections, species discovery, data mobilization through citizen science and ecological metadata.
 My goal is to understand patterns and exceptions in their evolution that can explain the evolutionary history of their extant diversity.

-Given that no data matrix for evolutionary studies is ever complete in the real world, I am working on probabilistic models that can explain the effect of missing data and ways to alleviate it.
-My present affiliations-University of Wisconsin-Madison, George Washington University, Washington, D.C., California Academy of Sciences, San Francisco and the National Museum of Natural History, Smithsonian Institution, Washington, D.C. play most active roles in nurturing my scientific interests.
+My present affiliations-University of Wisconsin-Madison, George Washington University, California Academy of Sciences, and the National Museum of Natural History, Smithsonian Institution play most active roles in nurturing my scientific interests.

-During weekends, I practice coding in python and bash to implement my ideas on testing evolutionary hypotheses.
 Once a month, I engage with citizen scientists across south Asia and help documenting spiders (e.g. SpiderIndia groups on iNaturalist, Facebook and India Biodiversity Portal), a long-term initiative to document spiders.
-We also organize events like Spider Week and annual meetings in India.
+We also organize events like Spider Week and annual meetings in the Indian subcontinent.